sunlightlabs/branding-bar/README.md

 ## Usage

-First, add this class `bb_wrapper` to your html tag:
+First, add the class `bb_wrapper` to your html tag:

 ```
 <html class="bb_wrapper">